Driver describes A9 crash that claimed Wick teacher's life

 Ms Wheeler was giving evidence on the first day of Mr Combe's trial.

-She told the court that she had secured a new job in the US on the day of the crash on a bend in the A9 at Weydale.'Flipped over'
+She told the court that she had secured a new job in the US on the day of the crash on a bend in the A9 at Weydale.

 The chemistry teacher said: "It all happened so fast.
 I don't know if I had time for any thought processes, I just reacted.

 "I pulled the steering wheel to the right because there was more road there and ditch on our side.
 I must have thought I could get round it.

 "But there was an instant collision.
 I didn't recognise it as a campervan, just a blue and white object.
 There was an impact and the car flipped over.
 I saw grass instead of sky.
 I could feel my weight hanging in the seat belt and I didn't know if I was upside down."

 Ms Wheeler said she found herself trapped and alone in her car.
 She shouted Dr Wheeler's name but had got no response.

 Ewan Dillon, 36, from Durham, was living in nearby Halkirk at the time and was one of the first on the scene.